-UCR Financial Aid evaluates your academic record at the end of each quarter to determine if you are meeting SAP standards (and whether or not you are eligible for financial aid the following quarter).
+UCR Financial Aid evaluates your academic record at the end of Spring quarter to determine if you are meeting SAP standards (and whether or not you are eligible for financial aid the following quarter).

 We know that extenuating circumstances can sometimes prevent you from meeting SAP standards.
 If you are an undergraduate student, you may submit a SAP appeal to explain why you didn’t meet SAP standards and have your eligibility reconsidered.
 If you are a graduate student, you may submit a paper SAP appeal to explain why you didn’t meet SAP standards and have your eligibility reconsidered.
 Have a backup plan in in case your SAP appeal is denied though, and research alternative funding early.
 Learn more about submitting a SAP appeal in the “How to Submit a SAP Appeal” section below.

 SAP standards are as strict (or more strict) than the standards for students who do

 You can only get federal financial aid for so many quarters.

 For Undergraduate Students:

 Most bachelor's degrees at UCR require 180 units of academic work.

 The maximum time frame you can get financial aid is limited to 270 attempted units, which is 150% of 180 units.

 If your "units attempted" exceed 150% of the published length of your degree program, you will no longer be eligible for financial aid.

 Applicable transfer coursework and AP units count toward the maximum time frame.